Rethinking Invasive Species Management in Florida

 Its ecosystems are wild and diverse:

-It’s beautiful.
-It’s delicate.
-And in the last hundred years, we’ve re-engineered a huge chunk of it.
+It is beautiful.
+It is delicate.
+And in the last hundred years, we have re-engineered a huge chunk of it.

 In the early 1900s, Florida’s wetlands were seen as obstacles to agriculture and development.